 Bernini and the Basilica: Why Baroque-Lovers Study Art History in Italy

-Baroque architecture was designed to create spectacle and illusion – replacing the straight lines of the Renaissance with flowing curves, domed roofs and theatrically colorful interiors.
+Baroque architecture was designed to create spectacle and illusion—replacing the straight lines of the Renaissance with flowing curves, domed roofs, and colorful interiors.
 The master of this technique was Gian Lorenzo Bernini, credited with creating the Baroque sculptural style.

 An Art History School Icon: The Trevi Fountain

-Standing a staggering 86 feet high and 161 feet wide, Rome’s Trevi Fountain is one of the most iconic and famous Baroque fountains in the world.
+Standing 86 feet high and 161 feet wide, Rome’s Trevi Fountain is one of the most famous Baroque fountains in the world.
 Begun in the 1400s, it took over 300 years to be completed and was inaugurated by the Pope himself.
 But this spectacular fountain’s history dates even further back.

-Legend has it, thirsty Roman soldiers were guided to a pure water source by a young girl in 19BC.
-The discovery of the site is said to have inspired Emperor Augustus to build a fountain that served Romans for over 400 years as a public bath, wishing well, and the source of the“Agua Virgo” (virgin water) aqueduct, named after the girl in the story.
+Roman soldiers were guided to a pure water source by a young girl in 19BC.
+The discovery of the site is said to have inspired Emperor Augustus to build a fountain that served Romans for over 400 years as a public bath, wishing well, and the source of the “Agua Virgo” (virgin water) aqueduct, named after the girl in the story.

-The beauty of Rome’s baroque monuments, architecture, and paintings contribute to the energy and drama of this unique city, and help to cement (or sculpt) its status as the world’s most spectacular study abroad destination.
+The beauty of Rome’s baroque art contributes to the energy and drama of this unique city, and help to cement (or sculpt) its status as a spectacular study abroad destination.

 Visit John Cabot University for more information.